Backup

 Connect your Mac to an external drive and turn on Time Machine.
 Versions of changed files will be copied to the drive as you work.
 You can "look back in time" and retrieve files as of a past date.
 External drives cost about $100 for 2TB.
 You have to have the drive connected in order to back up data or retrieve it.
 The drive could be lost, damaged, or stolen.

-Connect your Mac to an external drive and regularly back up all files to it.
-This gives you a snapshot of how all your files as of the backup date.
+Connect your Mac to an external drive, or USB stick and regularly back up all files to it.
+This gives you a snapshot of all your files as of the backup date.
 External drives cost about $100 for 2TB.
 You have to have the drive connected in order to back up data or retrieve it.
 You have to actually do the backups, by hand or with a tool you set up.
 Doing the backups may take hours if there is a lot of data.
 The drive could be lost, damaged, or stolen.

 Connect your Mac to the Internet, configure iCloud+ and back your files up to it.
 As chosen files change, copies are sent to offsite storage managed by Apple.
 You don't have to do anything.
 It is very easy to back up your Photos, Music, Documents, and Desktop.
 Depends.
 Apple gives each iCloud account 5GB of free storage.
 You can buy more, up to 2TB of storage for $9.99/mo.
 You have to be connected to the Internet in order to back up data: this may use bandwidth and take time.
 (Your iCloud storage will have copies of your secrets.)